Rutts07/AAD-Project-2020114008/README.md

   - Selecting / refining the examples for each paradigm

   - Currently I have two examples for each paradigm :
-    - [x] Divide and conquer : Quick sort, Merge sort
+    - [x] Divide and conquer : Merge sort
-    - [x] Greedy strategy : Selection sort, Dijkstra's algorithm
+    - [x] Greedy strategy : Selection sort
-    - [x] Dynamic Programming : Insertion sort, Nth Fibonacci number using DP
+    - [x] Dynamic Programming : Nth Fibonacci number using DP, Insertion sort

 - [x] Phase 3 - (Completed : Nov 1st)
   - Design the menu-driven to make the website interactive